“Rule No.1: Never lose money.

 • The financial world is dangerous and complicated, and you need financial professionals to simplify it for you.

 Are you ready to hear the TRUTH?
-Then you’ll definitely want to read the brand new book from the Prosperity Economics Movement, Busting the Financial Planning Lies.
+Then you’ll definitely want to read the brand new book from the Prosperity Economics Movement, Busting the Retirement Lies.
 This book reveals why the wealthy ignore the advice doled out by Wall Street and typical financial planners, and shows you how to take back control of your thinking… and your money!